Skip to Content, Navigation, or Footer.

 UB Indigenous Studies professor Jason Corwin speaks on the history of Native peoples in the Buffalo-Niagara area

-UB's Department of Indigenous Studies is located on the fifth floor of Clemens Hall.
+A longhouse crafted by one of Dr. Jason Corwin's students, located in the Indigenous Studies department office on the fifth floor of Clemens Hall.

-UB's Department of Indigenous Studies is located on the fifth floor of Clemens Hall.
+A longhouse crafted by one of Dr. Jason Corwin's students, located in the Indigenous Studies department office on the fifth floor of Clemens Hall.

 Many may remember the rhyme, “In 1492, Columbus sailed the ocean blue,” originating from a children’s book that tells the story of the time Christopher Columbus discovered America.